While Loop in C Programming

 }

-• Modifying the Loop Control Variable Within the Loop Body : Modifying the loop control variable within the loop body can lead to unexpected results and errors.
-Avoid changing the loop control variable unless it aligns with the loop's logic.
+• Changing the Loop Control Variable Within the Loop Body : Changing the loop control variable within the loop body can result in unexpected outcomes and mistakes.
+Changes to the loop control variable should be avoided unless they are consistent with the logic of the loop.

 // Avoid